nikitabugrovsky/gemini-function-calling/README.md

 It is important to understand that the function calling mechanism for Gemma models is fundamentally different from models with native tool-use capabilities.
 Gemma models perform function calling through a **structured prompting strategy**.
 This means the model is instructed to generate a specific JSON output within its text response when a tool is needed, which the client code must then parse to execute the function.
 This prompt-based method requires more explicit guidance, which is why the few-shot strategy is so effective.

 To solve the challenges of this approach, the `ollama_client.py` implements a powerful technique known as **few-shot prompting**.
 Instead of just providing a system prompt with instructions, we seed the model's conversation history with a complete, multi-step example of the desired interaction.
 This "teaches" the model the expected behavior through demonstration.

-The `OllamaClient` now initializes its history with the following sequence:

-1.  **System Prompt:** The base instructions for the assistant.
-2.  **Example 1: Handling a Greeting:**
-    *   **User:** "Hello"
-    *   **Assistant:** "Hello!
-How can I help you today?"
-    *   *This teaches the model to engage in conversation without immediately calling a tool.*
-3.  **Example 2: A Full, Multi-Turn Interaction:**
-    *   A user asks for the weather using a nickname ("The Big Apple").
-    *   The assistant correctly identifies the location and formats the `get_current_weather` tool call in JSON.
-    *   The client simulates receiving the weather data and feeding it back to the model for summarization.
-    *   The assistant provides a natural language summary ("The weather in New York is currently 55 degrees and cloudy.").
-    *   **Crucially**, the user asks a follow-up, partial question: "what is the temperature?".
-    *   The assistant correctly answers by referencing the previous tool output ("The current temperature is 55 degrees.").

-By providing these concrete examples, the model learns the nuances of when (and when not) to use its tools, how to summarize data, and how to answer follow-up questions.
-This makes the local model's function-calling capabilities far more reliable and robust.

 ## Conversation History: Sliding Window Strategy for Prompts